 Old Fashioned Cinnamon Toast

 I’m sharing a recipe for old fashioned cinnamon toast that originated from the seventies.
 I guess it really is old fashioned!
-Wait until you see the easiest recipe that comes out smelling and tasting totally amazing.
+You’ll see the easiest recipe that comes out smelling and tasting totally amazing.

-As simple and easy the recipe is and will take you such a short time to prepare, it tastes like cinnamon heaven.
+As simple and easy as this recipe is, it tastes like cinnamon heaven.

 The short history behind my recipe…